WUSTL-Biol4220/home/assets/course_project/mol_phylo_project.md

 The script should read in the default PAML output, saving per-site dN/dS scores as a csv file in `${ALIGN_FILE}.site_dnds.csv` and a Newick string estimated using the PAML codon model titled `${ALIGN_FILE}.paml.tre`.

-As output, this script should output five files in .csv format.
+As output, this script should output two files.
 The beginning of these files will share the name of the alignment -- e.g. `primates_cytb.align_MAFFT.fasta`
 - `prefix.paml.tre`
 - `prefix.site_dnds.csv`